 Are Black Solar Panels Better

-That being said, there are some advantages to black solar panels.
-For one, they tend to absorb more sunlight than their white counterparts.
-This means that they can produce more electricity per square foot than other types of panels.
+There are a few key factors to consider when deciding if black solar panels are better for your home.
+First, black solar panels tend to absorb more sunlight than their white counterparts.
+This means that they are able to generate more electricity per square foot than white panels.